 Found in leafy greens, carrots, sweet potatoes and beets

-Carotenoids are antioxidants that reduce the negative effects of UVB radiation, while carotenes are unoxygenated carotenoid compounds that provide pigment to fruits and vegetables that are used by plants as sunscreen.
+Carotenoids are antioxidants that have been found to reduce the negative effects of UVB radiation, while carotenes are un-oxygenated carotenoid compounds that provide pigment to fruits and vegetables that are used by plants as sunscreen.

 Green leafy vegetables are particularly rich in carotenoid compounds known as xanthophylls.
 And not only are carrots beneficial for eye health, but they happen to be one of the best dietary sources of beta-carotene that protects the skin against free radical damage caused from sun exposure.

-Check out our Summer Salad and Dressing Recipe to spark ideas— or to cop whole cloth.
+Check out this Summer Salad and Dressing Recipe by Allison Walton to spark ideas— or to cop whole cloth.